apollographql/router/.changesets/fix_simon_compute_jobs.md

-### Move heavy computation to a thread pool with a priority queue
+### Move heavy computation to a thread pool with a priority queue ([PR #6247](https://github.com/apollographql/router/pull/6247))

+The router now avoids blocking threads when executing asynchronous code by using a thread pool with a priority queue.

-These components can take non-trivial amounts of CPU time:
+This improves the performance of the following components can take non-trivial amounts of CPU time:

 * GraphQL parsing
 * GraphQL validation